pravn27/reactjs-tech-doc/docs/reactjs-course-tutorials/namaste-reactjs-course/readerDoc/E10-Visual-appeal/E10-Visual-appeal.md

   - CSS Libraries, Frameworks (using Tailwind CSS)
 - How tailwind css works ?
   - Everything with predefined Class Names, will not add / write conventional css
+- Pros & Cons of Tailwind CSS
+  - Pros
+    - Make developer life easy while applying css with only class names
+    - Library is very light weight & in production ready bundle will use only necessary class names, so efficient while loading class names in browser
+  - Cons
+    - Since everything is styled using class names, readability can become difficult when components have very long or overloaded class name lists.

 ## Assignments - Q & A